What is the Harris Community Shop

 All profits are re-invested in the business and in 2007 the community co-op was able to purchase its building outright.
 Since then it has invested heavily, with a sizeable extension, re-devloping the sales areas, re-wiring the building and installing new windows and doors

 The shop maintains a full-time manager and 6 full-time staff.
-In addition to catering for local shopping needs, the co-op also provides a craft shop and exhibition area for the many visitors that come to the Isle of Harris each year.
+In addition to catering for local shopping needs, the Community Shop also provides a craft shop and exhibition area for the many visitors that come to the Isle of Harris each year.